Should you even consider bringing a car to the UK? Or should you just buy one when you arrive?

 If your car is old, not worth much and nothing special you might consider saying a sad farewell and leaving it behind.
 If, like me, you have good reasons to hang onto it then consider bringing it over to the UK.

 The length of time you have owned the car is also a factor.
-If you are bringing in a new car then you will probably be liable to 17.5% Value Added Tax (VAT) and at least 10% duty.
-You can avoid both of these things if you have owned the car in the US for 6 months and will keep the car for a year after arriving in the UK.
+If you are bringing in a new car then you will probably be liable to 20% Value Added Tax (VAT) and at least 10% duty.
+You can avoid both of these things if you have owned the car in the US for 6 months, lived in the US for the last 12 months (and can prove it) and will keep the car for a year after arriving in the UK.
 If you have to pay VAT and duty then they will seriously affect the maths, by making it a much more costly excercise.
-By the way - the most common question here is how to avoid paying duty and VAT.
-The answer is unless you can show you have lived in the US and owned the car for more than 6 months - you can't!
-Customs are well aware of the scams and have to power to take the vehicle off you - you have been warned!
+By the way – the most common question here is how to avoid paying duty and VAT.
+The answer is unless you can prove the three things I just metnioned, you can’t!
+Customs are well aware of the scams and have the power to take the vehicle off you – you have been warned!

 Shipping.
 The first thing is shipping.
 You need to find a shipper, choose a shipping method, price it up and add to the cost of getting the car to the shipper (or them collecting it), insurance, duty, VAT and other handling charges.

 Conversions.
-Now that the SVA test has been introduced across Europe, the lights conversion is a more strict affair.
-I have heard from one private importer that this was a nightmare - the SVA centre insisted that all sorts of things were changed at great cost.
+Now that the IVA test has been introduced, the lights conversion is a more strict affair.
+I have heard from one private importer that this was a nightmare – the IVA centre insisted that all sorts of things were changed at great cost.
 On the other hand, one private importer who followed the instructions here told me it was a doddle.
-You may want to use a specialist to handle this part - there are several listed later in this guide.
+You may want to use a specialist to handle this part – there are several listed later in this guide.